MRLintern/MRLintern/README.md

 - 🌱 I’m currently working on:

     - __Algorithms & Data Structures in C++__.
-    - Looking the book *Pro Go* by Adam Freeman.
+    - Looking at the book *Pro Go* by Adam Freeman.
 I'm interested in developing the Online Party Invite application and the Sports Store application in C++.
-    - Looking the book *Rust Programming by Example* by Guilaume Gomez and Antoni Boucher.
+    - Looking at the book *Rust Programming by Example* by Guilaume Gomez and Antoni Boucher.
 I will be trying to develop the Tetris and MP3 player applications in C++.

 - Stuff I love: